ydigikat/silicon-soundscapes/index.md

 ## Let's Get Crackin'

 So lets get going on the series, we'll start to get our development environment set up and create our first simple sine wave generator.
-Tulia, like every synthesizer has to start somewhere!
+Tullia, like every synthesizer has to start somewhere!